By Sophie Olson

 I didn’t care for my body and that was a mistake.
 I made lifelong scars on my skin, each one an attempt to dispel anger, to feel something else, anything else, to punish myself for not speaking, for walking away from my future and for not being strong enough.

-My future, that still sat behind me, at the end of the first path was now so small, it was just a tiny dot.
+My future, that sat far behind me, at the end of the first path was now so small, it was just a tiny dot.
 My new future, the wrong one, the one that stared me in the face was very clear to me then.
-It was mental illness, medication, sympathy, lack of respect, institutions, appointments and a short life.
+It was diagnoses, medication, superficial sympathy, lack of understanding and respect, appointments, hospitals and a short life.
 It was death, suicide probably, and that was surprising because I knew that I was still inside me somewhere, I just had to work out how to find me.

 It was a rocky path and I tripped up often, sometimes slipping back to the second path for a while, but because I knew the third path was there, I scrambled back up and continued on my way until one day, everything began to make sense.